martinheidegger/github-ls/Readme.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

 # github-ls
-`github-ls` offers an JavaScript-only way to list the files in a github respository.
+`github-ls` offers an JavaScript-only way to list the files in a github repository.

  - It needs **no Github Token**, because it doesn't use [the API](https://developer.github.com/v3/git/trees/) which has a rate limit.
  - It does **not fetch the data**, because it doesn't use git fetching